blebon/directChillFoam/docs/source/tutorials/Lebon2020.rst

 Discretization and solver settings
 ----------------------------------

-Discretization schemes are entered in the system/fvSchemes dictionary file.
+Discretization schemes are entered in the `system/fvSchemes dictionary file <https://doc.cfd.direct/openfoam/user-guide-v9/fvschemes>`_.
 Upwinding is recommended for the solute equations.

 .. code-block:: C